NunoSempere/nunosempere.com/blog/2023/08/19/keep-track-of-accuracy-on-twitter/index.md

 [Here](https://arxiv.org/abs/2106.11248) is a review of some mistakes people have previously made when scoring these kinds of forecasts.
 For example, if you have some per-question accuracy reward, people will gravitate towards forecasting on easier rather than on more useful questions.
 These kinds of considerations are important, particularly since they will determine who will be at the top of some scoring leaderboard, if there is any such.
 Generally, [Goodhart's law](https://arxiv.org/abs/1803.04585) is going to be a problem here.
 But again, having *some* tallying mechanism seems way better than the current information environment.

-Once you have some tallying—whether a calibration chart, a score from a proper scoring rule, or some profit it Musk-Bucks[^3], such a tally could:
+Once you have some tallying—whether a calibration chart, a score from a proper scoring rule, or some profit it Musk-Bucks<sup id="fnref:3"><a href="#fn:3" rel="footnote">3</a></sup>, such a tally could:

-[^3]: Using real dollars is probably illegal/too regulated in America.

 - be semi-prominently displayed so that people can look to it when deciding how much to trust an account,
 - be used by X's algorithm to show more accurate accounts a bit more at the margin,